Julia vs Python

 It is not perfect either.
 Nothing is planned for pattern matching, something that is highly developed in Scala, another modern and innovative language.
 Objects do not support inheritance or compositions which rules out wide applications.

 The documentation is sparse and difficult to understand.
-Most examples are at command line, that nobody actually uses and it is unreadable.
+Most examples are at command line and it is unreadable.

-Error messages are especially a weak point.
-Most errors within a function are reported on line 1, which is the line where the function begins and are therefore difficult to locate.
-It will be very difficult to learn programming with this language if no progress is made on this point.
+Error messages were the weak point during my first test in 2014.
+Most of the errors within a function are reported on line 1, which is the line where the code of the function starts and so there were difficult to locate.

 References: The site of Julia.
 The authors are Jeff Bezanson, Stefan Karpinski, Viral B. Shah, Alan Edelman.